guilhermeturatto/Emulsion-Bench/README.md

 </p>

 ## Design and Implementation
-The user controls and monitors the experiments through LabVIEW on a computer, which communicates with the CompactDAQ for data acquisition and the Tiva-C microcontroller to send commands.
+The user controls and monitors the experiments on a computer through LabVIEW, which communicates with the CompactDAQ for data acquisition and the Tiva-C microcontroller to send commands.

 The diagram below shows the communications and signals present in the experimental bench.